 Guided by equity, Together Toward Health is supporting education, awareness and outreach to mitigate the spread of COVID-19, increase vaccine awareness and uptake, and provide workforce development strategies to strengthen economic resilience.
 By connecting CBOs to essential infrastructure and providing workforce development opportunities, Together Toward Health is laying the foundation for a strong community-public health platform to support resilient communities beyond the pandemic.

-Together Toward Health is a joint initiative administered by PHI and created and funded through major philanthropic organizations including The Ballmer Group, Blue Shield of California Foundation, The California Health Care Foundation, Crankstart Foundation, Genentech, Gordon and Betty Moore Foundation, Conrad N. Hilton Foundation, Heising-Simons Foundation, The James Irvine Foundation, Medtronic Foundation, the David and Lucille Packard Foundation, The Sierra Health Foundation, Sunlight Giving, The California Endowment, The California Wellness Foundation; The Eli and Edythe Broad Foundation; Tipping Point Community, Chan Zuckerberg Initiative, the Walter & Elise Haas Fund and the Weingart Foundation.
+Together Toward Health is a joint initiative administered by PHI and created and funded through major philanthropic organizations, including the Ballmer Group; Blue Shield of California Foundation; The California Health Care Foundation; Crankstart Foundation; Genentech; Gordon and Betty Moore Foundation; Conrad N. Hilton Foundation; Heising-Simons Foundation; The James Irvine Foundation; Medtronic Foundation; The David and Lucile Packard Foundation; The Sierra Health Foundation; Sunlight Giving; The California Endowment; The California Wellness Foundation; The Eli and Edythe Broad Foundation; Tipping Point Community; Chan Zuckerberg Initiative; John & Marcia Goldman Foundation; Walter & Elise Haas Fund; and The Weingart Foundation.
 Fund development is ongoing and additional organizations are being considered for funding on a rolling basis.

 #TogetherTowardHealth Grantee Successes